 What is unique about this course is that it will blend three types of teaching: social change theory, spiritual discernment, and personal empowerment.
 For example, you will learn about different social change roles and what makes them effective.
 Then you will practice the tools of inward listening to access the wisdom already within you about what role you are meant to play.
 Finally, you will explore what gets you stuck and learn tools to help you take action even when you are afraid.
 These three types of teaching will be woven together, accessing our hearts, minds, and spirits for the work of creating a more just and sustainable world.
 Recordings of the class sessions will be available in case you can’t make every one.

 The next session of this course will begin Monday, September 11 and run for four Mondays, ending October 2.
 It will be held 7:30 to 9:00pm EST.

-The cost is $99, $79 if you register by July 31 or recruit a friend.
+The cost is $99, $79 if you recruit a friend or if you also sign up for the Implicit Bias Webinar.
 The recruit a friend discount is on the honor system and goes to the person who did the recruiting.
 If you need financial aid to participate, please visit my financial aid page.
 If you have a group of more than six people, please send me a message to request a group discount.

 I’ve been involved with environmental and social justice activism for nearly thirty years.
 During that time, I’ve explored a variety of tactics, from letter-writing and peace vigils to nonviolent campaigning that includes civil disobedience.
 I’ve also been a spiritual writer and teacher for twenty-three of these years, so I’ve thought a lot about how we can integrate inner and outer change.